Vevida/vevida-optimizer/readme.txt

 basis.

 Many websites started originally with older versions of WordPress.
-Previously those installs used older versions of mySQL, when the default table format was myISAM.
-Nowadays, modern versions of mySQL use the InnoDB format, which is currently enabled by default.
-Through this plugin the database tables can be optimized for those newer versions of mySQL, converting older myISAM tables to InnoDB.
+Previously those installs used older versions of MySQL, when the default table format was MyISAM.
+Nowadays, modern versions of MySQL use the InnoDB format, which is currently enabled by default.
+Through this plugin the database tables can be optimized for those newer versions of MySQL, converting older MyISAM tables to InnoDB.
-This is required only once, and only when you have been using WordPress for a long time or with a hosting provider that has not actively kept its mySQL installations up to date.
+This is required only once, and only when you have been using WordPress for a long time or with a hosting provider that has not actively kept its MySQL installations up to date.

 Vevida is a major webhosting provider based in The Netherlands.
 We have been